laboon/CS1699/study-guides/midterm-study-guide.md

 * Be prepared to write out Gherkin feature files in the appropriate format
 * Be able to create user stories/scenarios
 * How to use automated tests

+## WEB TESTING
+* Be able to explain how you would test a web page with Selenium
+* You do NOT need to know Selenese (Selenium scripting language)
+* Be able to talk about WHY a given script is good or bad, and possible problems
+* Be able to discuss issues with testing web apps (page loading timing issues, javascript issues, etc)

+## PAIRWISE/COMBINATORIAL TESTING
+* Be able to define
+* Be able to determine when/where to use, when it might be overkill or not enough
+* Understand the Pareto (80/20) rule in regards to combinatorial testing
+* Understand why developing a good combinatorial test is hard for non-trivial inputs
+* Be able to make a very simple combinatorial test which matches all pairs (not doing triple or more)
+* Understand how it could be used for different realms, e.g. system combinations (OS, Browser, etc.)
+* Benefits and drawbacks

+## FORMAL VERIFICATION
+* Be able to define
+* Predictable execution, partial correctness, full correctness
+* When is this useful/not useful?
+What programs might you use it for / not use it for?